 The motion of the fish is hypnotic and even if the lighting is artificial, it’s very well done.

-There are four large manta rays in the 6.2-million-gallon tank which look like they might almost be flying such is they winged shape of their body.
+There are four large manta rays in the 6.2-million-gallon tank which look like they might almost be flying such is their winged shape of their body.

 Standing here I had visions of what it would be like if the window ruptured!